 - Social Security benefits and pensions

 Discussing and reaching a resolution on custody of one or more minor children is one of the most emotionally challenging aspects of a divorce.
-If parents cannot come to an agreement on their own, meditation or counseling may be required.
+If parents cannot come to an agreement on their own, meditation or counseling with an experienced child custody attorney may be required.
 The best interest of the child is the primary consideration when determining parental responsibility.
 The court will evaluate a number of factors to determine what is in the best interest of the child.

 There are many reasons why a parent may wish to relocate, such as a better job opportunity or to be closer to other family members.
 Because of this, it is not uncommon for a parent to take legal action to relocate a child or children away from the other parent.
 Florida law requires either an agreement between the parents for relocation filed with the court or if unable to a reach an agreement then a petition must be filed with the court.
 The non-relocating parent then has the opportunity to contest the relocation.
 What constitutes relocation is a change of location that must be at least 50 miles from that residence, and for at least 60 consecutive days not including a temporary absence from the principal residence for purposes of vacation, education, or the provision of health care for the child.